If you’re serious about reaching financial independence, creating a passive income stream has to be on your to-do list.

 Ready to move forward?
 The next step is to figure out what type of royalty you want to invest in.

 My advice is to keep it simple.
-As with any investment, focus your resources and energy around something you understand.
+As with any investment, focus your resources and energy on something you understand.

 For example, if you are looking for passive long-term growth and you have above-average knowledge of fine art, then investing in art and entertainment royalties could be the way to go.